 This topic will review the hepatorenal syndrome in detail.
 Overviews of the complications of fulminant hepatic failure and cirrhosis are provided elsewhere.
-(See "Acute liver failure in adults: Management and prognosis" and "Overview of the complications, prognosis, and management of cirrhosis".)
+(See "Acute liver failure in adults: Management and prognosis" and "Cirrhosis in adults: Overview of complications, general management, and prognosis".)

 PATHOGENESIS — Arterial vasodilatation in the splanchnic circulation, which is triggered by portal hypertension, appears to play a central role in the hemodynamic changes and the decline in renal function in cirrhosis [1-3].
 The presumed mechanism is increased production or activity of vasodilators, mainly in the splanchnic circulation, with nitric oxide thought to be most important [1,4,5].

 As the hepatic disease becomes more severe, there is a progressive rise in cardiac output and fall in systemic vascular resistance; the latter change occurs despite local increases in renal and femoral vascular resistance that result in part from hypotension-induced activation of the renin-angiotensin and sympathetic nervous systems (figure 1) [1-3,6].
 Thus, the reduction in total vascular resistance results from decreased vascular resistance in the splanchnic circulation , perhaps in part under the influence of nitric oxide derived from the endothelium.
 Bacterial translocation from the intestine into the mesenteric lymph nodes may play an important role in this process [1,7,8].
 A review of the hemodynamic changes seen with progressive cirrhosis can be found in a separate topic review.
 (See "Pathogenesis of ascites in patients with cirrhosis".)